 Turn your washing machine cycle temperate down from 40 to 30 degrees.

 Getting a smart meter will help you understand what your appliances are costing you, so you can see where you might be able to save on any wastage.
-To find out more talk to your supplier or take a look here
+To find out more talk to your supplier.

 Some households leave their boiler on “long and low”, or permanently at a lower temperature for the whole day, so the machine has less work to do and spends less time in an inefficient mode trying to get up to a certain temperature.
 However, The Heating Hub have said that this has been shown to use more gas, and that a timed regime – where the boiler is switched on for set periods, such as two hours – is more efficient and can save £130 a year.